bootstrap-vue/bootstrap-vue/README.md

 </a>

 <br>
-BootstrapVue provides one of the most comprehensive implementations of Bootstrap 4 components and grid system for Vue.js and with extensive and automated WAI-ARIA accessibility markup.
+BootstrapVue, with over 40 available plugins and more than 75 custom components, provides one of the most comprehensive implementations of the Bootstrap 4.3 component and grid system for Vue.js and with extensive and automated WAI-ARIA accessibility markup.
 <br>
 <br>